- Application Information

 The uploaded transcript is sufficient for our faculty to review the application.
 If the applicant has been recommended for admission, he or she will receive an email from the Rackham Graduate School Admissions Office requesting an official transcript.
 See the Instructions for Submitting Transcripts on Rackham's website.
 To connect it to the application, the applicant should send the Academic Records/Transcript Submission Form with the official transcript and include the University of Michigan ID number.
 See also Required Academic Credentials from Non-U.S. Institutions.

-Recommendation letters – Letters should ordinarily be from professors at the student's last degree-granting institution.
+Recommendation letters – Letters should ordinarily be from professors at the student's last degree-granting institution but letters from people who could comment on the applicant's experience outside the classroom can also be helpful.
 Recommenders must complete their recommendations online.
 When the applicant registers the recommenders' names in ApplyWeb, an email is automatically sent with a link to enter the recommendation online.
 Applicants should check the status of their recommendations on the ApplyWeb website status page.
-If you or your recommender needs technical assistance regarding the application or recommendation systems please email ApplyWeb at email@example.com.
+If you or your recommender needs technical assistance regarding the application or recommendation systems please email ApplyWeb at firstname.lastname@example.org.
 Include the following information: user name, full name, email address, and phone number.
 ApplyWeb typically responds within 24 hours.

 Statement of purpose – The Statement of Purpose should highlight your academic preparation and motivation; interests, specializations and career goals; and fit for pursuing graduate study at U-M.

 Personal statement – The Personal Statement should describe how your personal background informs your decision to pursue a graduate degree.

 Check your Application Status – You can check your application status on the University of Michigan Wolverine Access web site.
 Create a "friend account" on Wolverine Access and follow these directions.